Fannon/mobo/docs/model.md

 ### smw_subobject
 If `smw_subobject` is set to true, mobo will use the #subobject function instead of the #set function.

-Mobo will automantically introduce two additional helper attributes `subobject` and `superobject` that help with querying subobjects.
+Mobo will automantically introduce two additional helper attributes `subobjectType` and `subobjectParent` that help with querying subobjects.

 ```json
 {